 Filter by type:

-Compositional Non-Termination Proving
+Non-Termination Proving at Scale

 Azalea Raad, Julien Vanegue, Peter O'Hearn